 Based on a wealth of species knowledge, site suitability and the changing climate, we will make recommendations of what species to plant in order to achieve your objectives.
 In fact we can undertake soil testing to analyse the level of available nutrients and based on this analysis, make recommendations on which particular species is likely to grow on the site and therefore what is best to plant.

 All new woodlands should be mapped.
 Using ArcGIS, WWM can produce a series of professionally drawn maps which will help to achieve a visual representation of the layout of the new woodland.

 Rabbits and deer pose a significant risk to planted trees, whether it’s through browsing or fraying damage.
 WWM offers services to help protect the trees, by means of fencing and shelter guards, until they are well established and are no longer be vulnerable to damage.

 Trees need to be cared for once planted.
 Weed competition should be removed, and shelters and fences maintained.
 Through our qualified and experienced contractors we can ensure maximum survival of the crop.
 More about woodland maintenance.

 The right tree needs to be planted in the right place.
-We can ensure all legislation is followed to ensure no damage to sites of historical or biological importance.
+Our woodland planting services ensure all legislation is followed to ensure no damage to sites of historical or biological importance.

 The world is facing a climate crisis and one way to tackle that crisis is through the creation of new woodlands.
 The government has recognised the urgency to create new woodlands to lock up Carbon from the atmosphere, and has therefore produced a 25 year environment plan.
-As a result there are plenty of government grants which help encourage the planting of new woodlands.
+Part of our woodland planting service is applying for government grants which help encourage the planting of new woodlands.

 There are also many other reasons for creating woodland, some of which are listed below:

 The government is keen for us to plant more trees – and not surprisingly.
 The benefits of woodland creation are well known but the coverage of Forest in the UK is well behind most of our European neighbours.